mnrzrad/mnrzrad.github.io/content/post/ai-tools-guide/index.md

 ---

-## 📁 How to Contribute
+## 🛠️ Contribute

-This dataset is community-maintained.
+This AI tools list is regularly updated.

-If you’d like to suggest a tool or correction, feel free to contact me to update this post.
+If you know a tool that should be included or want to suggest a correction, [get in touch here](/contact/).

+Your contribution is welcome and appreciated!

 ---